-Andy’s written in depth about how to put together a quality checklist when preparing for races and we’ve asked athletes with PH in their bottles to give us an insight into how they put their checklist for racing together…
+Andy’s written in depth about how to put together a quality checklist when preparing for races and we’ve asked athletes with Precision Fuel & Hydration in their bottles to give us an insight into how they put their checklist for racing together…

 Why use a checklist as part of your pre-race preparation?